Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Maps
-- Fixed issue with the Italy custom map.
+- Fixed issue which caused a crash when starting the Italy custom map.

 * Miscellaneous
 - Fixed a save game load issue which occurred if a reference was held to a destroyed unit.